The Video Design Process SaaS Brands Use to Simplify Complex Products

 Abhishek studies the brand’s logo, colors, and tone to ensure consistency.
 From there, he aligns the visual direction with the audience and message in every animated video production project.

-For Gen Z brands, he uses bold and vibrant color schemes.
-For corporate or B2B video production audiences, he keeps visuals more refined and sophisticated.
 Each design decision is made with intent, to reinforce clarity, trust, and emotional relevance.

 “Color psychology plays a big role,” he says.
 “Blue builds trust, green signals calmness, and orange adds energy.
 But it’s about how these colors feel together on screen, not just what they represent.”